Years 3-5 - ʿĀlimiyyah

 Text: Durūs al-Balāghah

-Course Description: Speech is the means by which we understand the words of Allah, the words of the Prophet (peace be upon him), and the words of the illustrious scholars before us.
-Balagha is a study of eloquent speech - understanding how meaning is conveyed with clear, effective, and beautiful language.
-The three sciences of balagha (maʿānī, bayān, and badīʿ) are studied through this concise text that utilizes linguistic, poetic, and Qur’anic examples.
+Course Description: Speech is the means by which we understand the words of Allah, the words of the Prophet ﷺ, and the words of the illustrious scholars before us.
+Balāghah is the study of eloquent speech — understanding how meaning is conveyed with clear, effective, and beautiful language.
+The three sciences of balāghah (maʿānī, bayān, and badīʿ) are studied through this concise text that utilizes linguistic, poetic, and Quranic examplesز

 • Course Title: ARAB–331: Arabic Literature I (Anthology of Poetry and Prose)